ArnaudMarcille/EmptyLineExtension/README.md

 Since version 1.3.0, you can choose to ignore the first lines of the file: if the first line is empty, all the following empty lines will not be removed.
 But at the first line who contains text, the seetings will be applied.
 ![Image](/images/readMe_Settings_02.png)

-you can add multiples rules, and manage them as you want.

 ## Regex